 - 1 EURT is pegged to 1 EUR.

 - 1 CNHT is pegged to 1 CNH.

-A Power Trader is a special user status on Paxful.
-In our marketplace, Power Traders are users who gained extra recognition due to their professional and impeccable behavior when trading with others.
+A Power Trader is a special status given to users in recognition of their impeccable behavior when trading with Paxful users.
 In addition to following Paxful’s buying and selling guidelines, Power Traders also have high trading activity.
 All Power Traders have additional benefits and receive a badge that indicates their status to other Paxful users.